-For practically important datasets, the authors of works \cite{sozogate} and \cite{copy1} \emph{implicitly} used a quantum transfer learning method, but they employed a \emph{big}, \emph{small-scale} Eurosat dataset.
-In this work, we \emph{explicitly} propose and employ a quantum transfer learning method for real-world, \emph{small}, and \emph{large-scale} datasets.
-Our proposed quantum transfer learning method consists of a multi-qubit QML network (with or without \emph{data re-uploading}) and a very deep convolutional network (VGG16), playing the role of a feature extractor from datasets as shown in Fig. \ref{fig: qtl} [Bottom] \cite{datareuploading, seth}, \cite{vgg16}.
-In particular, we employ real amplitudes and strong entangling N-layer QML networks with and without data re-uploading layers \cite{schuldnlayer} as a multi-qubit QML network and quantify their expressive power by using \emph{local effective dimension} (the lower, the better) which gives us a portion of active parameters in the trained QML network \cite{Abbas2021, Haug_2021,abbaslocal, classicallocal, yuxuan_2020} and currently {available quantum resources}.
-The expressive power is referred to as capacity of any learning model, the ability to capture intricate patterns in any dataset.
-Moreover, the lower the local effective dimension of a given QML network is, the better its performance on unseen data points is.
+For practically important datasets, the authors of \cite{sozogate} and \cite{copy1} \emph{implicitly} used a quantum transfer learning method, but they employed a real-world, \emph{big}, and \emph{low-dimensional} dataset (\emph{i.e.} an Eurosat dataset).
+In this work, we \emph{explicitly} propose and employ a quantum transfer learning method for real-world, \emph{small}, and \emph{high-dimensional} datasets.
+Our proposed quantum transfer learning method consists of a multi-qubit QML network (with or without \emph{data re-uploading}), and a very deep convolutional network (in our case, a VGG16 architecture), playing the role of a feature extractor from datasets as shown in Fig. \ref{fig: qtl} [Bottom] \cite{datareuploading, seth}, and \cite{vgg16}.
+In particular, we employ real-amplitude and strongly-entangling N-layer QML networks with and without \emph{data re-uploading} layers \cite{schuldnlayer} as a multi-qubit QML network, and quantify their expressive power by using their \emph{local effective dimension} (the lower, the better) which gives us a portion of the active parameters in the trained QML network \cite{Abbas2021, Haug_2021,abbaslocal, classicallocal} and \cite{yuxuan_2020} and currently {available quantum resources}.
+The expressive power is referred to as the capacity of any learning model, and its capability to capture intricate patterns in any dataset.
+Moreover, the lower the local effective dimension of a given QML network, the better its performance on still unseen data points.